NeilMacMullen/Textrude/doc/buildFromSource.md

 ## From the command line Windows/Linux

 Textrude builds using [Cake](https://cakebuild.net/) (there is no need to install this).
-Use either the `build.ps` or `build.sh` scripts to trigger a build.
+Use either the `build.ps1` or `build.sh` scripts to trigger a build.
 The easiest way to build the executables is to run

 ```
 build.ps1 -t package